 There is no lab manual for this course (which, by the way, saves you the cost of purchasing yet another book).
 Laboratory information for this course will be posted online on the Chem 36 Blackboard, and you will be expected to download the appropriate procedures prior to arrival in lab.
 You are responsible for familiarizing yourselves with the procedures prior to your lab time.
-Many of the experiments for this class are either new or have only been in place for one year, so I ask your patience as you work through them.
+Many of the experiments for this class are either new or have only been in place for a few years, so I ask your patience as you work through them.
 I have attempted to make the experiments match the topics that are being discussed in class, but this is not always possible.
-I welcome any constructive comments you might have during the semester as my revision of this course continues.
+I welcome any constructive comments you might have about the laboratory.